Alexander Zverev: 2022: World No. 2, ankle injury

 Zverev started his clay-court season at the Monte-Carlo Masters.
 Seeded second, he reached the semifinals after beating ninth seed and world No. 12, Jannik Sinner, in the quarterfinals in a three-set thriller.
 He lost in the semifinals to third seed, world No. 5, defending champion, and eventual champion, Stefanos Tsitsipas, in straight sets.
 As the top seed at the BMW Open in Munich, he was upset in the second round by world No. 70 and eventual champion, Holger Rune.
 Seeded second at the Madrid Open, he returned to defend his title.
 He reached the semifinals with a straight set win over eighth seed and world No. 10, Félix Auger-Aliassime, in the quarterfinals, after a tough three sets match win over Marin Čilić in the second round and Lorenzo Musetti's retirement in the third round due to a leg injury.
 In the semifinals, he took revenge on fourth seed, world No. 5, two-time Monte-Carlo champion, and 2019 finalist, Stefanos Tsitsipas, to reach his third final at this Masters 1000 event.
 He improved his ATP Head2Head record to 4–7 against Tsitsipas, earning his first clay-court win against him in the process.
 In the final, he was defeated by seventh seed and world No. 9, Carlos Alcaraz.
 Seeded second at the Italian Open, he reached the semifinals defeating Cristian Garín in the quarterfinals.
 In the semifinals, he faced fourth seed, Stefanos Tsitsipas, again for the third consecutive time at this Masters level in the clay court season.
 He lost his semifinal match to Tsitsipas in three sets.

-Seeded third at the French Open, he matched his semifinal result from the previous year, defeating sixth seed, Carlos Alcaraz, in the quarterfinals in what was his first top-10 victory at a major after 12 attempts.
+Seeded third at the French Open, Zverev matched his semifinal result from the previous year, defeating sixth seed, Carlos Alcaraz, in the quarterfinals in what was his first top-10 victory at a major after 12 attempts.
 In his semifinal match against fifth seed, former world No. 1, and 13 time Roland Garros champion, Rafael Nadal, he retired 3 hours and 13 minutes into the match after rolling his right ankle and tearing all three lateral ligaments.
 He was rolled off the court in a wheelchair.
 Zverev informed that the injury would cause him to miss the 2022 Wimbledon Championships and on 8 June 2022 underwent surgery to repair the torn ligaments in his ankle.
 Despite his exit at Roland Garros, he reached a career-high ranking of world No. 2 on 13 June 2022.
 In September, he was due to return for the Davis Cup play but suffered a new injury, a bone edema, and withdrew from competition for the rest of the season.
 Zverev ended the year ranked 12, his lowest in five years, when he debuted in the top 10 and remained a fixture there.